This is an option, one that many existing electorate action groups have favoured to date.

 The circumstances under which seeking to elect an independent is most likely to be successful

-Ten independent or smaller party candidates have been elected to the House of Representatives in the past decade: Cathy McGowan, Helen Haines, Zali Steggall, Kerryn Phelps, Andrew Wilkie, Adam Bandt, Rebekha Sharkie, Tony Windsor, Rob Oakshott and Bob Katter.
-One surprising fact is that all of them were elected in previously safe seats.
+Interestingly, and counterintuitively, independents tend to get elected in previously safe seats.
 This may be because, if one party is dominant election after election, its MP may take the seat for granted and be unresponsive to constituents’ views and needs, while the other major party’s candidate is not considered a serious contender.
 So voters tired of being taken for granted are likely to be more open to a third option.
 Conversely, though, this history tells us that more marginal seats are highly unlikely to elect anyone other than a major party candidate.

 But the person standing for election and the campaign support they receive are also critically important.
-All of the MPs listed above had at least one, and generally more, of the following factors in their favour:
+Independents who do get elected tend to have at least one, and generally more, of the following factors in their favour:

 - They were publicly prominent before standing for the seat.